 Hot tub temperature in summer

-Hot tubs don’t just have to be used in the winter; you can also use them to cool off in the summer too.
-Depending on how cool you want the water to be, we recommend experimenting with temperatures between 29 and 35°C to find the most comfortable temperature to suit you.
+Hot tubs are great for cooling off too.
+Depending on how cool you want the water to be, we recommend experimenting with temperatures between 29 and 35°C to find the most comfortable temperature for you.